PolicyStat/GitZen/README.md

 10. Install the required packages for GitZen and Heroku with pip by using the command
 	>`pip install -r requirements.txt`

+### Deploying the application to Heroku (on Ubuntu)

-11. Create the app on the Heroku Cedar stack by running the command
+1. Create the app on the Heroku Cedar stack by running the command
 	>`heroku create --stack cedar`

-12. Deploy the app with the command
+2. Deploy the app with the command
 	>`git push heroku master`

-13. The command
+3. The command
 	>`heroku logs`

 	can be used to view the logs of the app if desired, and the command